snowplow-archive/cloudfront-log-deserializer/README.md

     FROM `accesses`
     GROUP BY `dt`

-2. Look at the number of logs per referrer by day:
+Looking at the number of logs per referrer by day:

     SELECT
       `dt`